 - A bachelor’s degree in any discipline from an accredited school.
 Ideal candidates will have a very strong undergraduate record/degree in a field of Sports Medicine, Biology, pre-health concentrations, Natural Science, Kinesiology, or Exercise Science.

-- Pre-requisite coursework completed with a B or better in biology with a lab, chemistry with a lab, anatomy and physiology with labs, physics, psychology, and statistics.
+- Pre-requisite coursework completed with a B- (or institutional equivalent) or better in biology with a lab, chemistry with a lab, anatomy and physiology with labs, physics, psychology, and statistics.

 - Official transcripts from all post-secondary institutions you’ve attended .